Asbestos diseases

 How does Asbestos harm you?

-• Asbestos fibres are inahled into the lungs
+• Asbestos fibres are inhaled into the lungs

 • Fibres so fine that they penetrate deep into the smallest airways of lungs

-• Once the fibres are in the lung, the body’s defense mechanism tries to break them down to remove them.
+• Once the fibres are in the lung, the body’s defence mechanism tries to break them down to remove them.

 • Inflammations develop as each fibre is seen as a foreign body.